aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/powerpoint-fonts/embedded-font/_index.md

 Aspose.Slides provides the [getEmbeddedFonts](https://reference.aspose.com/slides/php-java/com.aspose.slides/fontsmanager/#getEmbeddedFonts--) method (exposed by the [FontsManager](https://reference.aspose.com/slides/php-java/com.aspose.slides/FontsManager) class) to allow you to get (or find out) the fonts embedded in a presentation.
 To remove fonts, the [removeEmbeddedFont](https://reference.aspose.com/slides/php-java/com.aspose.slides/fontsmanager/#removeEmbeddedFont-com.aspose.slides.IFontData-) method (exposed by the same class) is used.

-This Java code shows you how to get and remove embedded fonts from a presentation:
+This PHP code shows you how to get and remove embedded fonts from a presentation:

 ```php
   // Instantiates a Presentation object that represents a presentation file